lnurl/luds/spec.md

-`lnurl` is a bech32-encoded HTTPS query string which is supposed to help payer interact with payee and thus simplify a number of standard scenarios.
+`lnurl` is a bech32-encoded HTTPS query string which is supposed to help payer interact with payee and thus simplify a number of standard scenarios such as requesting incoming channels, withdrawing funds, doing atomic swaps etc.

 This example `lnurl`:
 > https://service.com/api?q=3fc3645b439ce8e7f2553a69e5267081d96dcd340693afabe04be7b0ccd178df